2pro12342/gd-geode-installation-guide-for-school/README.md

 ### Bug 4: I can't install because it says "unsafe to install".
 How do I fix that?
 Fix 4: Microsoft Edge thinks it's unsafe because what happened to geode recently.
 Use a different browser (recommended browser: Google Chrome or Brave).

+### Bug 5: How do I view online levels on a windows school computer?
+Fix 5: Use that one geode mod to transfer online levels onto your computer.
+Things that doesn't work: USB's, account system, and basically anything that is online.

 ## Download & Run Geode:
 1. Click this ["Instant Install"](https://github.com/geode-sdk/geode/releases/download/v5.7.1/geode-installer-v5.7.1-win.exe) (if says "Network Error", keep on clicking resume until installed)
 2. When downloaded, open it.